Want to streamline manufacturing and logistic processes?

 What's Process Optimization like?

 From the start of this programme, you'll convey theory into practice and work on a project at a real company for two days a week.
 On top of this, it is possible to obtain a Six Sigma Green Belt certificate.
-Below you can read how this bachelor's level programme of 30 ECTS credits is structured.
+Below you can read how this full-time bachelor's level programme of 30 ECTS credits is structured.

 Process Optimization project (10 ECTS credits)

 Get ready to enter the professional world, because you will spend two days a week working at a company in or near Zwolle!
 This company will provide a complex problem and situation.
 You will be part of a small group of students actively engaging in tackling this problem.
 In the past, students have completed projects for companies such as Scania, Unilever, Abbott, Ola, Bosch and Nefit.

 The main goal of the project is to assess the quality of a business process.
 You and your team will use Lean/Six Sigma to come up with improvements in a structured way and to implement these in an existing organization.
 The other subjects that are part of this programme provide the training and knowledge you need to turn your project into a success.

 In the course Change Agent we focus on which interventions are needed to involve people in the change process.
 You learn to analyze the change process and designs interventions to make the change happen.
 Next to designing interventions we also take a closer look at the role of being a Change Agent in continuously changing organizations.

 Many organizations run numerous improvement projects.
 These ambitious projects tend to tie up people for considerable amounts of time, on top of their normal tasks.

 Each individual project assesses a current problem within the organization as a whole.
 The question is, is there also improvement in the bottom-line performance of the organization after completing a project?
 If there is no process to address the constraint in the organization, there is also no focus which areas should be addressed.
 In this course you will learn to set up a process to address the restrictions within the organization and increase the performance of an organization as a whole.